- This event has passed.

 - Optional office hours: Date and time TBD

-Thursday, June 17.
-Admissions decisions will be delivered by June 22.
+Thursday, June 24.
+Admissions decisions will be made on a rolling basis.

 We believe people with more wealth, privilege, and access to money—and who benefit from systems of oppression —should pay more.